rosshadden/sublime-xpath/README.md

 - Copy XPath at cursor(s) to clipboard.
 - Updates status bar text to XPath of current line.
 - Jump selection to relative tag - previous or next sibling, parent, open or close tag.
+It is also possible to select the entire tag contents, optionally including the tag itself.
+This works for multiple selections as well, of course.
 - Query document by XPath expression.
 - Show XML well-formedness parse errors, and move the cursor to the location where the error occurred.
+- Tidy HTML files into valid XML.

 ## Settings: